LamaBleu/moRFeus_GUI/README.md

 This tool was written using only 'yad' and bash to make my moRFeus user life easier.

 UPDATE 08/08/2018 : This is the 'next' version.
-RPi will be supported soon, using unique script.
 Fixes, added live-plot, progress-bar during step-sequence.
-Abort during step-sequence is now possible by pressing on "cancel button"
+Abort during step-sequence is now possible by pressing the "cancel" button
 GNUPlot (gnuplot AND gnuplot-qt) is not mandatory, only optional.